TITLE 77: PUBLIC HEALTH

 Section 640.30 Perinatal Advisory Committee

-b) The duties of the Perinatal Advisory Committee shall be to advise the Department on and make recommendations concerning:
+b) The duties of the PAC shall be to advise the Department on and make recommendations concerning:

-1) health policies affecting perinatal health care services and implementation of the State's perinatal health care plan;
+1) Health policies and quality of care issues affecting perinatal health care services and implementation of the State's perinatal health care plan;

-2) the needs of perinatal health care providers and consumers;
+2) The needs of perinatal health care consumers and providers;

-6) all proposed rules affecting the provision of perinatal health care services under the Act; and
+6) All proposals for rulemaking affecting the provision of perinatal health care services under the Act; and

-c) The Perinatal Advisory Committee shall consist of 22 members appointed by the Director of the Department and six ex-officio members as follows:
+c) The PAC shall consist of 22 members appointed by the Director of the Department and six ex-officio members as follows:

 1) Members